jyscao/jyscao.github.io/content/posts/05_interface-1.md

 As mentioned in the introduction, programming to an interface is ultimately quite a simple idea, and once internalized, you'd naturally start to think in its terms when designing your programs.
-But despite its conceptual simplicity, or perhaps because of it, it is also a very powerful idea.
-This is because a simple idea is usually a generalizable one.
+But despite its conceptual simplicity, or perhaps because of it, it's also extremely powerful.

-In this context, it means that although the idea of programming to an interface seems to naturally lend itself to the OOP paradigm, to the point that `interface` is even a built-in construct in some languages like [Java](https://docs.oracle.com/javase/tutorial/java/IandI/createinterface.html) and [PHP](https://www.php.net/manual/en/language.oop5.interfaces.php) (and alternatively termed as a [protocol](https://en.wikipedia.org/wiki/Protocol_(object-oriented_programming)) in others), the fundamental principle behind it is completely independent of object-oriented concepts.
+Simple ideas tend to be generalizable ones.
+So although programming to an interface seems to naturally lend itself to the OOP paradigm, to the point that `interface` is even a built-in construct in some languages like [Java](https://docs.oracle.com/javase/tutorial/java/IandI/createinterface.html) and [PHP](https://www.php.net/manual/en/language.oop5.interfaces.php) (and alternatively termed a [protocol](https://en.wikipedia.org/wiki/Protocol_(object-oriented_programming)) in others), its fundamental principle is orthogonal to object-oriented concepts.

-This generalized take on programming to an interface is precisely what I aim to demonstrate in a [follow-up post](#).
-I don't expect it to impart any additional insights onto the reader, but there will plenty of gory cool hacks, all in Vimscript of coruse!
+This more general approach on how to program to an interface is precisely what I'd like to demonstrate in a [follow-up post](#).
+I don't expect it'll impart any additional insights onto the reader, but there will be plenty of gory cool hacks, all in Vimscript of course!